counsyl/stor/docs/package_split.rst

 function as stand-alone packages.
 This may be changed in the future.

 The legacy version of stor was implemented as one monolith which supported dx, swift, s3, etc, but was changed due to extraneous dependencies and modular requirements.
+Stor now supports multiple backends flexibly, so that only required dependencies need to be installed.
 This page describes these changes.

 Implementation